dimk1301/Guides/ai-token-efficiency-playbook.md

 8. **Use configuration files:** Store persistent rules in tool-specific instruction files instead of repeating them every time.
 Keep them static — editing them mid-session breaks the cache (see *How Prompt Caching Breaks*, above).
 9. **Inspect active context:** Use built-in context tools to inspect, compact, or clear context rather than guessing.
 10. **Index large repos:** Prefer indexed or searchable knowledge stores for big codebases and docs instead of loading them permanently into context.
+11. **Delegate noisy exploration to subagents:** For large-scale scanning, grepping, or log analysis tasks, create isolated subagents to do the exploratory work and return only a summary.
+This breaks the quadratic cost compounding on exploratory tool output. *(See [Subagent Context Isolation](#subagent-context-isolation) in the Claude Code section for details and worked examples.)*

 *(These are levers, not a checklist to run on every prompt — see [When to Stop Optimizing](#when-to-stop-optimizing) below for when applying them isn't worth the overhead.)*